 - Grape tomatoes – I love the elongated shape of grape tomatoes; however, cherry tomatoes would work fine.

 - Pine nuts – While it may be tempting to leave this part of the ingredients, don’t!
 It is unique and brings a great flavor to this pasta side.

 - Hellmann’s mayonnaise

 - grated Parmesan cheese

-- olive oil
+- Virgin olive oil

 - fresh spinach leaves

 Technically, when it comes to pasta salad noodle substitution, “any” noodle could play a part.
-The main recommendation is to look at the ability for a noodle to hold the dressing and goodies without getting overwhelmed and saturated.
+The main recommendation is to look at the ability of a noodle to hold the dressing and goodies without getting overwhelmed and saturated.

 What do pine nuts taste like?
 Is there a substitution?

-As far as similar tasting nuts, almonds are thought to have a similar texture and taste to the pine nut but chopped cashews, walnuts or even pecans give the same crunch with a bit of flavor.
+As far as similar tasting nuts, almonds are thought to have a similar texture and taste to the pine nut, but chopped cashews, walnuts, or even pecans give the same crunch with a bit of flavor.